| Information

 stimulate the economy, while veterans of the First World War marched

 on Washington to lobby for cash bonuses (an idea rejected by the Senate).
+Also in

 1932, Amelia Earhart became the first woman to fly solo across the Atlantic